 Table of Contents (skip directly to the info you're looking for)

-- 1 10 Reasons Why Ukraine should immediately be added to your bucket list
+- 1 10 Reasons why Ukraine is worth visiting and should immediately be added to your bucket list

-- 1.11 Some Other Highlights from my tour with Cobblestone Freeway Tours:
+- 1.11 Bonus: Some Other Highlights from my tour with Cobblestone Freeway Tours:

-10 Reasons Why Ukraine should immediately be added to your bucket list
+10 Reasons why Ukraine is worth visiting and should immediately be added to your bucket list

 Ukraine is great for budget travelers.
 You can really get your money’s worth.
 Ukrainian prices are so low that you can really have five-star dining/accommodation experiences for a lot less money than when visiting other countries.
 It is definitely one of the least expensive European countries I have visited and Kiev (Kyiv), the capital of Ukraine, is ranked as one of the “cheapest” capitals in Europe.